tatami-tuotanto/tatami-simple-drawing-app/README.md

 # Drawing App

-A web-based drawing application built with Next.js and the Tatami canvas library.
-This app provides an intuitive interface for digital drawing with features like brush size control, opacity adjustment, color selection, and the ability to save your artwork.
+A web-based drawing application built with Tatami canvas library.
+This app provides an simple interface for digital drawing with features controls for brush size, opacity adjustment, color selection, and the ability to save your artwork.

+Take a look at Tatami Canvas documentation at https://docs.tatami.dev

 ## Features